 Ride for a cause.
 For 2021, we're on a mission to raise $200,000 for heart and lung transplant research, but we need your help.
-So grab your bike, rally the troops, and join us on Sunday 11 April for Brisbane's best bike ride for transplant research!
+So grab your bike, rally the troops, and join us for Brisbane's best bike ride for transplant research!

 As a supporter of The Common Good, we have secured Tour de Brisbane early bird discounted registration pricing right up until registration closes on 31 March 2021.